sph-mn/sph-lib/readme.md

 ./exe/install --help
 ```

-all that is necessary is to put the paths under modules/ into a directory that is listed in $GUILE_LOAD_PATH
+or copy or symlink all files modules/* into a directory in guiles load path

 ## extended
 if you intend to use (sph process create) also call the following before install: